Type AIII orbits in the affine flag variety of type A: Preliminaries

-The flag variety and affine flag variety has been studied extensively for their relations with representation theory and cohomologies.
-Some example of the applications are found in \cite{colarusso2014gelfand, mcgovern2009closures, mcgovern2009pattern, wyser2014polynomials} for the finite case and \cite{lam2021back, lee2019combinatorial, Nadler04} for the affine case.
+The affine flag variety has been studied extensively for its relation with representation theory.
+Some examples of applications are found in \cite{lam2021back, lee2019combinatorial, Nadler04}.
 A more extensive list of references can be found in Section 1.5 of \cite{tong2024orthogonalsymplecticorbitsaffine}.